 - C. The Technology Resources do not provide you a "public forum."
 You may not use the Technology Resources for commercial purposes or for political positions or candidates unless expressly authorized in advance by a teacher or administrator as part of a class project or activity.
 You may, however, use the Technology Resources to contact or communicate with public officials provided you follow all other rules. - D. The school's Technology Resources are intended for use only by registered users.
 You are responsible for your account/password and any access to the Technology Resources made using your account/password.
 Any damage or liability arising from the use of your account/password is your responsibility.
-Use of your account by someone other than you is prohibited and may be grounds for suspension from the Technology Resources and other disciplinary consequences for both you and the person's account is prohibited and may be grounds for suspension from the Technology Resources and other disciplinary consequences for both you and the person whose account or password you used or accessed. - E. You may not use the Technology Resources to engage in bullying, including cyberbullying.
+Use of your account by someone other than you is prohibited and may be grounds for suspension from the Technology Resources and other disciplinary consequences for both you and the person(s) using your account/password.
+Likewise, using or accessing another person's account is prohibited and may be grounds for suspension from the Technology Resources and other disciplinary consequences for both you and the person whose account or password you used or accessed. - E. You may not use the Technology Resources to engage in bullying, including cyberbullying.
 Bullying and cyberbullying are defined as: